 Repeat a second time with two rounds fired.

-Distraction / Defensive Tactic - You likely saw that and were a bit confused.
-That's fair.
-For a concealed carry qualification, it's not needed.
+Distraction/Defensive Tactic For a concealed carry qualification, it’s not needed.
 If you want to use it, practice yelling a command, or extending your hand as a barrier as you retreat.

-Failure Drill - A failure drill is simple.
-It's two shots to center mass and one shot to the head.
+Failure Drill Two shots to center mass and one shot to the head.

-Command to Fire - Normally, this type of qualification would be shot with an instructor present.
+Command to Fire Normally, this type of qualification would be shot with an instructor present.
 If shooting it alone, use a timer as your command to fire.
-Phone apps work okay with random timers and par times, but shot detection can be icky.
+Phone apps work okay with random timers and par times, but shot detection can be tricky.

-Scoring - Scoring is easy.
-Each shot that hits counts as one point.
-You need 40 out of 50 to pass.
-If you can't make the time, you repeat that portion until you do.
+Scoring Each shot that hits counts as one point and shooters need 40 out of 50 to pass.
+If you can’t make the time, you repeat that portion until you do.